alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-05.md

 ~~~~~~~~

 To accomplish a TLSv1.3 handshake, additional objects have been introduced along with
-the cipher suites as follows.
+the cipher suites as follows:

-The SM2 signature algorithm and SM3 hash function used in the Signature Algorithm
+* The SM2 signature algorithm and SM3 hash function used in the Signature Algorithm
 extension defined in appendix-B.3.1.3 of {{RFC8446}}:

 ~~~~~~~~
       SignatureScheme sm2sig_sm3 = { 0x0708 };
 ~~~~~~~~

-The SM2 elliptic curve ID used in the Supported Groups extension defined in
+* The SM2 elliptic curve ID used in the Supported Groups extension defined in
 appendix-B.3.1.4 of {{RFC8446}}:

 ~~~~~~~~
       NamedGroup curveSM2 = { 41 };
 ~~~~~~~~